pwikapanel/illustrator-panel/code-signing/README.md

 cd ..
 ```
-At this point, you can delete the previous version in the finder and replace it with the new version.
+**Beta version:** delete the previous folder in the Finder and replace it with the new version (unzipped).

 ---
 ### Installing the Signed Version